Intro

 PIE: PIE enabled

-.
-With trial and error and the help of radare it’s easy to locate the offset to use with the format string
+Then the bof to build a simple ROP chain.
+With trial and error and the help of radare it’s easy to locate the offset to use with the format string:

 - 11 to leak the canary